Welcome to our Newest Trainees

 “Our trainees are encouraged to develop and grow their skills to make a positive change in their life and in the community they live in,” Ms Dudley said.

 “I’m excited to see our third group commence with us, this is a continued commitment as part of our Reconciliation Action Plan (RAP).

 “We are looking to launch our third RAP in the coming month, and I’m pleased that Janet, Shaquille, Jymeekah, Kyeema and Tamera will be heavily involved in the unveiling.”

 The trainees will commence in their respective work areas on Monday 28 October.

-Mentoring & Liaison Officer - Allen Craigie, Human Resources Specialist - Gail Williams, People, Community & Sustainability General Manager - Rowen Winsor, Organisational Development Specialist - Greg Seeds, Janet Slattery, Shaquille Stow, Jymeekah Blackman, Kyeema Beezley, Tamera Fewquandie, Indigenous Affairs Advisor - Lee-ann Dudley, Employee Relations Advisor - Bernadine Bennett, Organisational Development Specialist - Andrew Steel and Human Resources Specialist - Nathan Barrett.
+Caption: Mentoring & Liaison Officer - Allen Craigie, Human Resources Specialist - Gail Williams, People, Community & Sustainability General Manager - Rowen Winsor, Organisational Development Specialist - Greg Seeds, Janet Slattery, Shaquille Stow, Jymeekah Blackman, Kyeema Beezley, Tamera Fewquandie, Indigenous Affairs Advisor - Lee-ann Dudley, Employee Relations Advisor - Bernadine Bennett, Organisational Development Specialist - Andrew Steel and Human Resources Specialist - Nathan Barrett.